 Privacy, Data Protection and GDPR

-In the course of registering domain names we often store or process personal information.
-Personal data is defined as information that relates to an identified or identifiable individual.
+In the course of registering domain names we often store or process personal data (information that relates to an identifiable natural person).

 You can ask us at any time to let you know whether we are processing personal information about you and request a copy.
 For security reasons, our practice is to send this by registered mail to a known address (although we might be able to send it to you electronically if we are sure of your identity).